nmarley/dashruby/documentation/script.md

 #### new(data: *String*)

-Returns a new `BTC::Script` instance deserialized from a given binary string.
+Returns a new `Dash::Script` instance deserialized from a given binary string.

 ```ruby
 >> Script.new(data: "76a914f2b27f7f9e519a6e77228a603c5c9a8434946a2288ac".from_hex)